JeffBenson/JeffBenson/README.md

 ### Hi Everyone!

-I love working on Raspberry Pi projects, electronics, and all things Computer!
+I love working on Raspberry Pi projects, electronics, and all things Computer

+Interests Include:

+-FPV Drones, photo and video editing, cybersecurity, and dogs!

 - I’m currently working on C#